Saiful Amar Sudar

-Saiful Amar bin Sudar (born 10 June 1982) is a Malaysian footballer who plays as a goalkeeper for Negeri Sembilan in Malaysia Super League.
+Saiful Amar bin Sudar (born 10 June 1982) is a Malaysian footballer who formerly plays as a goalkeeper.

 Club career

 Saiful played for Sarawak for two seasons until the end of his contract in November 2013.
 Saiful has won the 2013 Malaysia Premier League during his time with Sarawak.

-Saiful also has played for Selangor, PKNS and Kuala Lumpur, Kedah, PDRM and Perlis.
+Saiful also has played for Selangor, PKNS and Kuala Lumpur, Kedah, PDRM, Perlis and Negeri Sembilan.

+International career

+Saiful played for Malaysia national under 23 team at the 2005 Southeast Asian Games where Malaysia finished as bronze medalist.
+He also played in the 2005 Agribank Cup held in Vietnam.

+Coaching career

+In 2023, Saiful work as goalkeeper coach for Kuala Lumpur City.